African Americans in Georgia: History

-In 1912, White people drove out every black resident in Forsyth County.
+In 1912, White people drove out every Black resident in Forsyth County.

 Beginning in the 1890s, Georgia passed a wide variety of Jim Crow laws that mandated racial segregation and racial separation for white people in public facilities and effectively codified the region's tradition of white supremacy.
 Lynching African Americans was also common in Georgia.
 White mobs would lynch black men.

 Georgia became a slave state in 1751.
 Initially, Georgia was the only British colony in the United States to try to ban slavery.

 White slaveholders would frequently beat and sometimes had killed slaves.

+Spanish explorer Lucas Vázquez de Ayllón brought African slaves to Georgia.

 Civil War

 The Civil War happened in Georgia.
 African American soldiers fought the Civil War in Georgia.

 Lynching

 Many black men were lynched by white mobs in Georgia.
 Notably, Robert Mallard and Isaiah Nixon, who were both lynched by the Ku Klux Klan for voting in the 1948 Georgia gubernatorial special election.

 Historically black colleges and universities

 Georgia is the home of ten historically Black colleges and universities (HBCUs): Albany State University, Clark Atlanta University, Fort Valley State University, Interdenominational Theological Center, Morehouse College, Morehouse School of Medicine, Morris Brown College, Paine College, Savannah State University, and Spelman College.